 Institutions, Decisions and Collective Behaviour

-The dynamics and the interaction of political institutions, individual decision-making, and collective behaviour.
+Research in Leiden University’s Institute of Political Science focuses on the dynamics and the interaction of political institutions, individual decision-making, and collective behaviour.

 The study of political institutions addresses the social, legal and bureaucratic constructions that shape the expectations of political actors, define authoritative decision-making procedures and the boundaries of appropriate political behavior, set policy priorities, and allocate resources.
 These include informal norms and practices; formal rules, legislation and agreements; and organisations with staffs, budgets and explicit mandates, whether at local, national, regional or international levels.